 The UK Government is absolutely committed to introducing the new, internationally competitive Graduate immigration route for international students in summer 2021.
-Key feature of the route include the following:
+Key features of the route include the following:

 - The Graduate route will be available to international students who have a valid Tier 4 visa at the time of application and have completed a degree at undergraduate level or above at a higher education provider with a track record of compliance (Warwick is such a provider).